-You can take withdrawals during the Accumulation Phase and Excess Withdrawals during the Income Period while your Contract Value is positive.
-A withdrawal charge applies if any part of a withdrawal or Excess Withdrawal comes from a Purchase Payment that is still within the withdrawal charge period.
+You can take withdrawals during the Accumulation Phase.
+A withdrawal charge applies if any part of a withdrawal comes from a Purchase Payment that is still within the withdrawal charge period.
 We assess the withdrawal charge against the Withdrawal Charge Basis, which is equal to total Purchase Payments, less any Purchase Payments withdrawn (excluding any Penalty-Free Withdrawals), and less any applicable withdrawal charge.
 We do not reduce the Withdrawal Charge Basis for any amounts we deduct to pay other Contract fees and expenses.
 For withdrawals that are subject to a withdrawal charge, to pay your requested withdrawal amount, we deduct more than the amount you request and apply a withdrawal charge to the Purchase Payments deducted.
 Please see #3 in the following example.

 We do not assess a withdrawal charge on Penalty-Free Withdrawals or amounts we deduct to pay Contract fees and expenses, other than the withdrawal charge.
-Amounts withdrawn to pay financial adviser fees are subject to a withdrawal charge if they exceed the free withdrawal privilege during the Accumulation Phase and before the Income

-Period, or if they are taken as an Excess Withdrawal during the Income Period, and will reduce the Contract Value and Guaranteed Death Benefit Value (perhaps significantly and by more than the amount withdrawn).
+Amounts withdrawn to pay financial adviser fees are subject to a withdrawal charge if they exceed the free withdrawal privilege, and will reduce the Contract Value and Guaranteed Death Benefit Value (perhaps significantly and by more than the amount withdrawn).